zameermohamed/acebook-mern-vite/README.md

 After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

+### PR7 by Aysin
+- The User model/collection was updated to include the following fields: username (required), full name (optional), profilePicture (optional), bio (optional), and dateCreated.
+- The create function in api/controllers/users.js was modified to include these new fields when adding a user to the database.
+- Password hashing is now handled with bcrypt in models/user.js.
+- The frontend was updated to support username during signup:
+   - frontend/src/pages/SignUp.js now includes a username field.
+   - frontend/src/services/authentication.js was updated to include the username field in authentication requests.
+- api/controllers/authentication.js was updated to verify the input password against the hashed password in the database and generate a token upon successful authentication.